eQosys/QINP/docs/keywords.md

 QINP code files can be imported using the `import` keyword.
 A single file is imported once and all other imports of the same file are ignored.

-The filepaths are resolved with the compiler import-directory options.
+The compiler tries to resolve imports in the following order:
-Resolving import paths relative to the importing file is planned.
+ 1. Relative to the current file
+ 2. Directories specified via compiler option [`-i`](./compiler.md#commandline-arguments) (checked in the order given)

 Conditional imports can be used to import a file only if the specified platform matches the compiler platform.
-Possible platforms are:
+Possible platform values are:
+ - `linux`
  - `windows`
- - `linux`
  - `macos`

 #### Usage